From his early days, Brandon helped his grandmother in her garden. He has always been passionate about tomatoes.

-Tomato plants respond to stresses and diseases in different ways.
-One of the most prominent being the curling or rolling up of their leaves.
-If you notice that the new leaves or maybe all the leaves of your tomato plant are curling up it is recommended that you investigate your plant and its surroundings to determine the cause of the problem.
+Tomato plants respond to stress and diseases in different ways, one of the most obvious being the curling or rolling up of their leaves.
+If you notice that the new leaves (or maybe all the leaves) of your tomato plant are curling up, it is recommended that you investigate your plant and its surroundings to determine the cause of the problem.
 You should do this quickly because these problems are mainly caused by factors that eventually affect the flowering and fruiting of the plants.

 Common Causes of Tomato Leaf Curl

 Some of the common causes of tomato leaf curl are listed below, and an explanation of each follows:

 - External stress